6 Best Homeowners Insurance Companies in Minnesota 2023

 Allstate Insurance has been in operation since 1931 and today is one of the biggest insurance companies in the US.

-Because Minnesota is home to so many bodies of water, we selected Allstate as one of the best carriers because they are extremely helpful when it comes to facilitating FEMA flood claims.
+Because Minnesota is home to so many bodies of water, we selected Allstate as one of the best carriers because they are extremely helpful in facilitating FEMA flood claims.

 We also like that Allstate has a user-friendly website that’s designed to simplify the process of filing and tracking claims.